 Haralson– Best for pies and baked desserts.
 Also a great eating and cider apple.
 Flesh is crisp, juicy, firm.
 Mildly tart flavor, not acid.
 Holds its shape and texture in baking.
 Retains good flavor in keeping.

 Jonagold- Large fruit striped red over bright yellow.
 Firm, crackling, juicy, slightly tart, flesh.
 Superb, rich, full flavor.
 Finest dessert and eating quality.
 Good cooking properties.

-Jonamac– Medium size, firm fruit with 90% dark red color over greenish background.
+Jonamac– Medium size, firm fruit with 90% dark red color over a greenish background.
 Flesh firm, crisp, high quality with flavor similar to McIntosh

 Wealthy–Excellent dessert and multi-

 Mom and I both walked out with plenty of apples that weekend, and it didn’t take long for me to put them too good use!

 French apple pie is one of hubby’s favorite fall desserts, and since he’s been such a wonderful helper this summer, (with the patience of a saint), I made one just for him!!!

 So you see- apples really are something to celebrate, and that’s why I decided that for the month of September, I would put them in the SPOTLIGHT!